PostCyberPunk/DidM/docs/QuickStart.md

     └── hyprland.conf
 ```

-Running `DidM deploy some_composition --variants laptop` will result in:
+Running `DidM render some_composition --variants laptop` will result in:

 ```
 ~/.config